willwebberley/WekaPy/README.md

 **Optional arguments**

 You can specify the use of a different model for testing against, and thus skip out the `train()` section, if you desire.
-This could be useful if you have already used `train()` and chose to save the model elsewhere or if you have trained the model using Weka's GUI, and so on.
+This could be useful if you have already used `train()` and chose to save the model elsewhere, you have trained the model using Weka's GUI, using someone else's model, etc.

-*`model_file` (`None` by default)
+* `model_file` (`None` by default)
     * Set `model_file = "path/to/model.model"` to test with this model instead.
     * Any models trained previously will be discarded by the current `Model` object and replaced by this one.